lainsdream/raydog/README.md

 - **`tun.lisp`** — creates the TUN interface, redirects traffic, rolls back routes on stop.
 All privileged work goes through one root helper (below), never called directly.
+- **`lisp-vpn-priv.c`** — source for that helper.
+Fixed subcommand set (`setup-routes`, `teardown-routes`, `assign-tun`, `start-tun`, `stop-tun`), runs `route`/`ifconfig`/`tun2socks` by absolute path, no shell involved.
+- **`config.lisp`** — parses `vless://`/`ss://` URIs and writes a matching
+  sing-box JSON config for each.
+No network or process code; pure parsing + JSON generation.
 - **`dog.lisp`** — the only file you load.
-Pulls in the two files above and adds a watcher thread doing two jobs on every tick:
+Pulls in the three files above and adds a watcher thread doing two jobs on every tick:
-  1. **Proxy liveness** — TCP-checks the server; N failures in a row → fall back to direct (no VPN); M successes back → restore the tunnel.
+  1. **Proxy liveness** — TCP-checks the server; N failures in a row → fall back to direct (no VPN).
+On repeated failure it also rotates to the next entry in the config pool round-robin, rather than retrying the same dead server forever.
+M successes back → tunnel restored.
   2. **Network changes** — Wi-Fi toggle, sleep/wake, network switch.
 Forces a full teardown+rebuild rather than waiting for liveness to catch it.
-- **`lisp-vpn-priv.c`** — the root helper.
-Fixed subcommand set
-  (`setup-routes`, `teardown-routes`, `assign-tun`, `start-tun`, `stop-tun`), runs `route`/`ifconfig`/`tun2socks` by absolute path, no shell involved.

 ## How it works